eoncarlyle/januaryplayground/januaryplaygroundbackend/StreamRewrite.md

 place.
 I don't love this - it would be nice to have some two-phased commit instead - but this is probably good enough.

-Each ledger record should contain a list of CRUD operations on a table, and now I have to figure out what the model looks like for each of the table records, which I have done in `LedgerTableEntry`
+Each ledger record should contain a list of CRUD operations on a table, and now I have to figure out what the model looks like for each of the table records, which I have done in `LedgerTableEntry`.
+Neccessarily, there are three operations on the ledger
+- Adding a ledger entry, which requires a key and a value (integer saftey important on some of these)
+- Removing a ledger entry, which just requires a key
+- Updating a ledger entry, which requires both a key and a value

+Now certainly we can find ourselves in a place where all ledger table entries that satisfy certain criteria are requested, but that can be handled in the ledger class itself.

 # 2025.11.08